KUSA (TV)

 KUSA (channel 9) is a television station in Denver, Colorado, United States, affiliated with NBC.
 It is owned by Tegna Inc. alongside MyNetworkTV affiliate KTVD (channel 20).
-Both stations share studios on East Speer Boulevard in Denver's Speer neighborhood, while KUSA's transmitter is located atop Lookout Mountain, near Golden.
-In addition to its main studios, the station also operates a secondary studio and news bureau on Riverside Avenue in Fort Collins.
+The two stations share studios on East Speer Boulevard in Denver's Speer neighborhood; KUSA's transmitter is located atop Lookout Mountain, near Golden.
+In addition to its main studios, the station also operates a secondary studio and news bureau on Canyon Avenue in Fort Collins.

 History

 Early years to the mid-1990s

 The station first signed on the air on October 12, 1952, as KBTV; it was the second television station to sign on in the Denver market—after KFEL-TV (channel 2, now KWGN-TV), which signed on just over three months earlier on July 18.
 Founded by Mullins Broadcasting, the station initially served as a primary affiliate of CBS, but also carried programs from ABC and NBC through secondary affiliations with both networks.
 It originally operated from studio facilities located in a converted former car dealership at 1089 Bannock Street in Denver's Civic Center neighborhood.
 Channel 9 gained an affiliation with the DuMont Television Network in 1953, but lost CBS programming to KLZ-TV (channel 7, now KMGH-TV) when that station signed on in November of that year; this was followed by the loss of the NBC affiliation to KOA-TV (channel 4, now KCNC-TV) when it signed on a month later (both KLZ-TV and KOA-TV inherited the affiliations as a result of their sister radio stations' respective longtime affiliations with the CBS Radio Network and the NBC Red Network).
 This left KBTV as a primary DuMont and secondary ABC affiliate.
 It would become a full-time ABC affiliate when DuMont ceased operations in 1956.
 Its radio news partner was KBTR (now KNUS); both stations were owned by Mullins Broadcasting, and the radio partnership lasted until the mid-1980s.